-Drawing I FA151

-This course is an introduction to the languages of drawing.
-Moving from the simple description of an object to problems that use line, shape, proportion, and composition to build visual structures, the course ultimately leads to the organization of the entire drawing surface as a spatial metaphor.
+Drawing I FA151 This course is an introduction to the languages of drawing, moving from the simple description of an object to problems that use line, shape, value, proportion and composition to build visual structures.
+Ultimately, this leads to the organization of the entire drawing surface as a spatial metaphor.
 Emphasis is placed on the analogous relationship between the perception of nature and the drawing process.
-Analytical and inventive aspects of drawing are investigated through a variety of motifs including the investigation of the human figure.
-As in all the foundation courses, frequent group critiques, individual conferences and evaluations will provide feedback to facilitate individual growth.
+Analytical and inventive aspects of drawing are investigated through a variety of media and motifs, including the investigation of the human figure.
 Prerequisite: None